Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 </figure>

-<p> Congressional districts should be <em> Compact </em>, meaning they are square shaped and do not have strange protrusions.
+<p> Congressional districts should be <em> Compact</em>, meaning residents within the district live close to one another.
+Compact districts tend to be square shaped and do not have strange protrusions.
 While this is important and in some cases a hard requirement, this is a more difficult criteria to evaluate than population deviations or contiguity, as the line between a compact and non-compact district can be ambiguous.
 Compactness is typically measured with mathematical tests such as Roeck, Schwartzberg, Polbsy-Popper, etc. </p> <br>
 <figure>
 <img src="https://i.imgur.com/0ug1IbG.jpeg" class="center">
 <figcaption> <em> Kentucky's newly redistricted first congressional district brought up some concerns regarding its compactness. </em> </figcaption>